Jewish Wedding Questions

 Jewish Wedding on Shabbat

-Q: I know that Shabbat is a day of rest, so can I have a Jewish Wedding on Shabbat?
+Q: I know Shabbat is a day of rest, so can I have a Jewish Wedding on Shabbat?

 A: The custom is not to be married on Shabbat as sharing two joyous days, with one of them, pushing aside the other.
-However, with culturally connected, reform-liberal Jews, the ceremony can oftentimes take place from 6 pm and into the evening.
+However, with culturally connected, reform-liberal Jews, the ceremony can often take place from 6 pm and into the evening.
 This is when the Jewish Wedding Rabbi begins all her ceremonies when a wedding couple requests rabbi services in regards to officiating their wedding ceremony on Shabbat.

 Thank you for your question.
 Shabbat …